Let’s examine why squats are bad for you and why lunges are good!

 Dumbbell Squat (Front View)

-And then also, a lot of people have a difficult time mastering this movement.
-It’s a little awkward to hold the dumbbell.
+Some people have a difficult time mastering this movement, as it’s a little awkward to hold the dumbbells.
 When your trunk is bent more forward, it puts more stress on your back.
-A lot of people don’t have the core endurance when it comes to the squat position and having their trunk forward.
+A lot of people don’t have the necessary core endurance when it comes to the squat position and having their trunk forward.

 The better alternative is doing a Stationary Dumbbell Lunge.

 Stationary Dumbbell Lunge (Front View)

-The body is a lot more upright.
-As you can see with Orsy, her trunk is a lot more upright and her spines can handle a lot more upright movement as opposed to bending forward.
+In this exercise, the body is a lot more upright.
+As you can see with Orsy, her trunk is a lot more upright and her spine can handle a lot more upright movement as opposed to bending forward.

 Stationary Dumbbell Lunge (Side View)

 There you go!
-If you find the dumbbell squat irritating your back but you are still looking for an exercise to help you when it comes to working your legs, look at the lunge.
+If you find the dumbbell squat irritates your back but you are still looking for an exercise to help you when it comes to working your legs, look at the lunge.
 The lunge is better and easier on your back while still giving the legs a great workout.
 It is important to choose exercises that give your body a good workout while keeping your joints safe.
 Performing exercises that cause pain and stiffness, such as the Dumbbell Squat, put you at risk of pain and injury that can prevent you from working so out.
 So choose exercises that feel good, such as the Stationary Dumbbell Lunge, and you will see great results without the risk of injury and pain.